justinjohn0306/deepspeedpatcher/README.md

 # DeepSpeed Windows Patcher

 A graphical tool to simplify building and installing DeepSpeed on Windows systems.
 This tool automates the build process, manages dependencies, and provides clear guidance for CUDA setup.
+FYI, this was going to be a patcher for earlier builds of DeepSpeed, but I moved the code to be a builder for DeepSpeed 0.15.x and later, but Im too lazy to change the name.

 # Table of Contents
 - [Important Version Compatibility Information](#important-version-compatibility-information)